The Three Pillars of Sustainability EXPLAINED

 • Some criticize that the circular economy is still privileging continuous economic growth and just trying to improve the sustainability of the current linear model without really addressing the main issue.

-• Corvellec, and Hervé (2019) are focusing on the unavoidability of waste, which should somehow be considered an inevitable byproduct of life.
+• Corvellec, and Hervé (2019) focus on the unavoidability of waste, which should somehow be considered an inevitable byproduct of life.
 While in the circular economy, waste is considered a sign of failure.

-• Geyer and Zink (2017) are questioning the central assumption of the circular economy.
+• Geyer and Zink (2017) question the central assumption of the circular economy.
 Arguing that reusing and recycling may not be preventing the production of new goods due to economic reasons that are not considered in the circular economic model.

 • Perhaps the most interesting critique comes from Korhonen, Jouni; Honkasalo, Antero; Seppälä, Jyri (2018) who argue that the circular economy model is violating the second law of thermodynamics.
 According to this fundamental law of physics, all spontaneous processes tend to equilibrium and lead to an increase in entropy.
 In other words: when trying to implement the circular economy in the real world, it will not be viable to recycle or reuse all the materials.
 Recycling all the materials would ultimately require systems that will use more energy than what those recovered resources will be worth.
 As a consequence, we will still have parts of the economy following the linear model.